Brown v. Board of Education Scholarship Program

 - An applicant must meet the eligibility criteria for awards established by law.

-- An applicant must request, complete, and return a renewal application form, together with appropriate documents to establish domicile and residency in Virginia by the application deadline.
+- An applicant must request, complete, and return an application form, together with appropriate documents to establish domicile and residency in Virginia by the application deadline.

 - An applicant must provide a copy of the letter of admission or acceptance to the program to which he has applied, or in which he is currently enrolled that meets the qualifications of the scholarship program.